lomnom/PI/README.md

-# PI, the most ineffecient and beautiful pi calculator!
+# PI, the most ineffecient and beautiful pi calculator (working on an effecient c++ version now!!!1!!)!
 ## Usage:
 ### running:
 `python3 PI.py`